Low Traffic Neighbourhoods

 Were air pollution tests carried out ahead of implementation of all of the trials?

-What will happen after the 6 month trial comes to an end?
+What will happen after the 6 month trials comes to an end?

 Kingston council is legally obliged to formally consider all formal objections received during the first six months of the scheme’s operation.
-The council will also carefully consider all feedback received on Lets Talk and traffic data collated during the trial before deciding whether the changes should be extended for a period of time (up to 18 months from implementation), made permanent or removed.
+The council will also be carefully considering all feedback received on Lets Talk and traffic data collated during the trials at the relevant neighbourhood committees in the summer, before deciding whether the changes should be extended for a period of time (up to 18 months from implementation), made permanent or removed.

 How can residents stay informed on any further developments?